 When you received surgical repair for pelvic organ prolapse (POP) or stress urinary incontinence (SUI) with a transvaginal mesh, you were likely not informed of the risks of the procedure.
 You were also likely not informed that there was no definitive evidence stating that this medical device provided any benefit to patients.
 The transvaginal mesh is another example of the industrial and profit-driven aspects of medicine overriding the ethic of care.

-If you have been injured by the transvaginal mesh, you may be able to receive compensation for your injuries with a product liability lawsuit.
-To learn more, please contact McWhirter, Bellinger & Associates, PA for a free consultation.
+If the transvaginal mesh has injured you, you may be able to receive compensation for your injuries with a product liability lawsuit.
+To learn more, please contact McWhirter, Bellinger & Associates, P.A., for a free consultation.

 What Is the Transvaginal Mesh?

 The transvaginal mesh was designed to be a kind of safety net that would help support your pelvic organs in the event they were slipping out of place, causing discomfort or dysfunction.
 It has been approved for use in the treatment of pelvic organ prolapsed (POP) since 2002 and stress urinary incontinence (SUI) since 1996.